-New York cop who used fatal chokehold on Eric Garner should be fired, police judge rules
+Firing recommended for NY police officer who killed Eric Garner with chokehold

-NEW YORK (Reuters) - A white New York City police officer who used a fatal chokehold on an unarmed black man during an arrest in 2014 should be fired, a police department disciplinary judge recommended in a long-awaited verdict on Friday, and the department immediately suspended the officer.
+NEW YORK (Reuters) - A white New York City police officer who killed an unarmed black man with a banned chokehold in 2014 should be fired, a police judge recommended on Friday in a case that stoked the Black Lives Matter movement and reverberated in the U.S. presidential campaign.

-Daniel Pantaleo had been on desk duty since he was seen in widely viewed cellphone videos using a banned chokehold on Eric Garner on a Staten Island sidewalk during an attempted arrest.
+Officer Daniel Pantaleo had been on desk duty since widely viewed cellphone videos showed him using the chokehold on Eric Garner during an attempted arrest on a sidewalk in Staten Island, one of five boroughs in the most populous U.S. city.
 Police believed Garner was selling loose, untaxed cigarettes.

+“Today, we finally saw a step towards justice and accountability,” Mayor Bill de Blasio told reporters in at City Hall.
+“We saw a process that was actually fair and impartial, and I hope that this will now bring the Garner family a sense of closure and the beginning of some peace.”

+The department immediately suspended Pantaleo without pay for 30 days, following standard practice, while the recommendation undergoes final review.
+The police commissioner is expected to follow the judge’s recommendation, CNN reported.

 Garner’s repeated dying cries of “I can’t breathe!” became a rallying cry for the burgeoning Black Lives Matter movement, which protests police brutality around the country.

-The police department said in a statement that suspension was standard practice when a departmental judge recommends termination.

-Police Commissioner James O’Neill, who will make the final ruling on Pantaleo’s fate, is yet to receive the judge’s report, the statement said.
-He is expected to follow the recommendation, CNN reported.

-Garner’s death, and the slow-moving investigations that followed, have generated some of the most turbulent criticisms of Mayor Bill de Blasio during his tenure and have since spilled over into his presidential campaign.
-It tested the liberal mayor’s relationships with both civil rights activists and the rank-and-file police officers who work for him.
+Garner’s death, and the slow-moving investigations that followed, have generated some of the most turbulent criticisms of de Blasio during his tenure and have spilled over into his presidential campaign.
+Protesters chanted “Fire Pantaleo” during de Blasio’s opening statement in Wednesday’s presidential primary debate in Detroit.

+The case tested the liberal mayor’s relationships with both civil rights activists, who have long complained that the city’s black and Latino residents are harassed by police, and the rank-and-file police officers who work for him, some of whom say they have been made scapegoats by his office.

+De Blasio repeated his position that he would not say whether he believed Pantaleo should be fired.

 Rosemarie Maldonado, a deputy police commissioner who oversees disciplinary hearings, reached her verdict after serving as the judge in Pantaleo’s disciplinary trial earlier this year.